krystleses/Anki-Card-Language-Flag-/README.md

 Second, store that file in your Anki Collection folder.
 This changed recently, I'll defer to Anki's documentation for the exact location: https://docs.ankiweb.net/files.html#file-locations

-Third, update your Deck's Card Templates, Front and Back, with the code begining with: img src =
+Third, update your Deck's Card Templates, Front and Back, with the code begining with: img src = along with the name of your image file.